Adelost/entity-component-systems-study/README.md

 ### Topic

 Game engines, both available publicly or commercially, can vary greatly in details of their implementation.
-Some are tied to a specific game or game genre, while some strive to be generic, but even so, almost all share a set of recognisable subsystems usually operating within specific domains, such as rendering, audio, physics and AI [\[1\]](#b_1).
+Some are tied to a specific game or game genre, while some strive to be generic, but even so, almost all share a set of recognizable subsystems usually operating within specific domains, such as rendering, audio, physics and AI [\[1\]](#b_1).
 This requires a mean of communication between the different systems, usually done in what has been referred by many authors as an Object System [\[2\]](#b_2)[\[3\]](#b_3)[\[4\]](#b_4).

 #### Object Systems

-The object system allows different systems to share data between each other in the form of Entities (sometimes refered to as Game Objects) which represent a discernible elements within the game world.
+The object system allows different systems to share data between each other in the form of Entities (sometimes referred to as Game Objects) which represent a discernible elements within the game world.
 An entity usually contains the properties required by one or more systems to operate, e.g. the position of an object, required in both a rendering system to know where to render an object and a physics system to move an object.

 #### Entity Component Systems

 An increasingly popular category of object system is a component based object systems, often referred to as an Entity Component System (ECS).
-It allows entities to be described as a set of modular components which collectively provide the overall behaviour of the object.
-This offers flexibility as a wide range of entities with varying behaviour can be created through combinations of reusable components.
+It allows entities to be described as a set of modular components which collectively provide the overall behavior of the object.
+This offers flexibility as a wide range of entities with varying behavior can be created through combinations of reusable components.

 Barring some variations in terminology, an ECS consists in some form or another of the following elements: